 We take note of the progress of ITU-R Working Party 5D toward draft new Recommendations ITU-R M.[IMT.OOBE.X] and the finalization of the PDNRs at the 19th meeting.

 We recognize that WiMAX Forum contribution 5D/689 of 11 June 2014 proposed the consideration of OOBE information for WirelessMAN-Advanced as contained in the document WMF-T23-005-R020v01 (“WiMAX Forum Mobile Radio Specifications - Release 2.0”).
-We want to ensure that WP 5D is informed regarding our view of that information.

-IEEE has already implicitly endorsed the relevance of the suggested material (WMF-T23-005-R020v01) by incorporating it in the IEEE GCS for Rec.
+IEEE confirms the relevance of the suggested material (WMF-T23-005-R020v01) since it was incorporated in the IEEE GCS for Rec.
 ITU-R M.1457-11 and M.1457-12.
-This GCS is not formally related to IMT-Advanced; however, the WiMAX Forum document is included among the GCS elements of IMT-2000 OFDMA TDD WMAN Release 2.0, which includes the WirelessMAN-Advanced specifications in IMT-Advanced.
+This GCS is not formally related to IMT-Advanced; however, the WiMAX Forum document is included among the GCS elements of IMT-2000 OFDMA TDD WMAN Release 2.0, which also includes the WirelessMAN-Advanced specifications in IMT-Advanced.

 3 Summary